 Editor’s note: This essay is adapted from the annual Calihan Lecture delivered on December 1, 2016, in London, England, at a conference sponsored by the Acton Institute on “The Crisis of Liberty in the West” at which Ryan Anderson received the Michael Novak Award for “outstanding scholarly research concerning the relationship between religion, economic freedom, and the free and virtuous society.”
 The first half of the lecture discussed challenges to freedom in terms of bad intellectual defenses of economic freedom, collapsing communities, and cronyism.
 The second half discussed a natural law account of economic freedom, a natural law account of social justice, and some concluding thoughts about anthropology and virtue.
 This essay is drawn from the social justice and anthropology sections.
 You can read the full lecture here.
+Additionally, this essay is part of our collection on common good economics.
+Read related pieces here.

 Since I have just said a few words on natural law and economic freedom, I want to say a few words about a natural law conception of social justice and how it can help us now.
 Some people think social justice is a twentieth century invention of left-leaning thinkers, but this starts the history of social justice midstream.
 To understand its true meaning, we must look farther back to its real historical origins.